vidjil/vidjil/doc/vidjil-algo.md

   - gcc/g++ 7.5, 8.4, 9.3, 10.1, 11
   - clang 6.0, 7.0, 11.0, 12.0

-We support all gcc/clang versions released in the last 3 years.
+We aim to support all gcc/clang versions released in the last 3 years.
 These compilers are available on recent OS X and on the following Linux distributions:

   - CentOS 8, CentOS Stream (installation possible on CentOS 7)